page_title_detailed

 Priority review

 Priority review directs the FDA’s attention to medicines that may offer “significant improvements” in treating serious conditions.
-A significant improvement may mean
+A significant improvement may mean:

-• better outcomes than current treatments or
+• Better outcomes than current treatments

-• fewer or less serious side effects or
+• Fewer or less serious side effects

-• the ability to treat a group that can’t take current treatments
+• The ability to treat a group that can’t take current treatments

 Where fast track and breakthrough therapy designation can help researchers in the planning and trial parts of the process, priority review focuses on getting the medicine through the approval line faster once the studies are done.
 The FDA normally starts its review within 10 months of receiving an application.
 But for priority review, the FDA will start its review within 6 months.